nepryoon/neuromorphic-inference-lab/README.md

 ## Vision

-Neuromorphic Inference Lab is a long-term personal research initiative exploring how **brain-inspired architectures** and **spiking neural networks (SNNs)** can support **autonomous agents that reason and act under uncertainty**.
+Neuromorphic Inference Lab is a long-term research initiative exploring how **brain-inspired architectures** and **spiking neural networks (SNNs)** can support **autonomous agents that reason and act under uncertainty**.